Scope of Work

 - Cost tracking tools were developed and implemented on the shop floor

-- Rate increases, as well as the establishment of a procurement organization, meant that GPSI was detrimental to hiring an influx of new employees, taking the overall headcount to 600 employees
+- Rate increases, as well as the establishment of a procurement organization, meant that GPSI was instrumental in hiring an influx of new employees, taking the overall headcount to 600 employees

 - The team completed the transition from the parent company’s full responsibility to the client’s onsite stakeholders